 Remove one VN5E160S driver chip from the tape.
-You will see that one side is "square" and the other side has a "notch" cut in the side.
+You will see that one side is "square" and the other side has a "bevel" cut in the side.
 The side with the notch is the Pin 1 side; this side MUST line up with the Pin 1 square mark on the PC board.
+You can also tell the Pin 1 side because if you look at the writing rightside-up, Pin 1 will always be at the lower-left corner.